JavaFXpert/vqe-playground/vqe-article/the-vqe-inator.md

 <img src="images/graph-three-vertices.png" alt="graph-coloring" width="150"/>

 The graph has already been colored with one of its MaxCut solutions, namely, 3, as the sum of the cuts between nodes of different colors is 3.
+The energy for that coloring is

 $$
 \begin{bmatrix}